Seattle Storm: Move to Climate Pledge Arena (2022–present)

 The Storm moved to their new home at Climate Pledge Arena for the 2022 season and played their regular season game there on May 6, 2022.
 Sue Bird announced that she would retire at the end of the season and drew a franchise record crowd of 18,100 spectators for her last regular season game.
 The record was broken during a regular season win against the Indiana Fever on May 22, 2024, with 18,343 in attendance.

 On July 23, 2025, NFL player Bobby Wagner joined the ownership group.
-On August 15, 2025, the Storm will host the Atlanta Dream at Rogers Arena in Vancouver, Canada.
-It will be the first WNBA regular season game played outside the United States.
+On August 15, 2025, the Storm defeated the Atlanta Dream at Rogers Arena in Vancouver, Canada, in front of 15,892 spectators.
+It was the first WNBA regular season game played outside the United States.
+After the team were eliminated in the first round of the playoffs, Noelle Quinn left as head coach and was replaced by Sonia Raman in October 2025.

 Name, logo and team colors

 The Storm's name was chosen because of Seattle's reputation as a rainy city, as well as the aggressive nature implicit in the name.
 Though the team conducted an exhaustive trademark search for options, Storm was always their preferred choice.
 The name had once been trademarked by an amateur soccer club, FC Seattle Storm, in the mid-1980s, but by 2000 it was free for the WNBA to take ownership.
 The team had planned a formal announcement, along with a presentation of the logo and official team colors, at a January 2000 gala event for the inaugural season ticket holders.
 However, a Miami newspaper revealed the name two weeks early while announcing all four of that season's expansion franchises.